Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Well, I found this recipe in a magazine article about Julia Child, so many years ago now, that I no longer recall the name of the publication.
 But one of the first cookbooks I was given as a gift was Mastering the Art of French Cooking.
 My respect for Julia Child and her honest straightforward style of cooking has never waned.
 I have been a lifelong fan even though I don't believe I have eaten much in the way of French Cuisine or actually cooked much from that book.

-I was always a fan of Julia Child, while a legend, she was also down to earth.
+While Julia Child became a legend, she was also down to earth.

-You know, it took me many years to realize that all along my folks had been cooking and serving food from many different countries.
+It took me many years to realize that all along my folks had been cooking and serving food from many different countries.
 I just didn't know it.
-Funny, but it wasn't until I began cooking on my own and looking at different cookbooks, did I realize that the dishes of food placed on our own table each Sunday were in fact originally from another country.
+Funny, but it wasn't until I began cooking on my own and looking at different cookbooks, did I come to realize that the dishes of food placed on our own table each Sunday were in fact originally from another country.
 As a little kid, all I knew was that it was delicious!
 And because mom made it, is was homecooked.

 This is our favorite Baked Bean recipe!